PIPER'S Page

 Mr. Laddie, who died just one month earlier, worked that out together.

 I try very hard to be a good boy.
-I’ve been to obedience class – the first in
+I’ve been to obedience class – the first in the family

 to win a diploma.
 I’ve learned to “sit” and "stay" on command; it was easy.